toptensoftware/tapetool/readme.txt

 Synchronization occurs at the start of the file and after any error.

-### --perline
+### --perline:N

-This option causes data elements (cyclekinds/bits/bytes) to output one per line.
+This option causes data elements (cyclekinds/bits/bytes) to output N per line.

-Use this option to get detailed sample position information, or combine with --noposinfo to generate data suitabl for comparison with a diff program
+Use this option to get detailed sample position information, or combine --perline:1 with --noposinfo to generate data suitable for comparison with a diff program

 ### --noposinfo